DillonB07/TheBlackDomeServer/README.md

 - `type`: `string`
   - The data type.
 This should always be `"message"`.
 - `playerId`: `number`
   - The id of the player sending the message and is used to identify unique clients.
+This will be set to `0` to denote a system-wide message.

 #### Polls